ilhamdsofyan/grav-theme-integral-dt/README.md

-# ThemeIntegralDt Theme
+# Integral DT Theme

 ![](assets/theme-integral-dt-screenshots.jpg)

-**ThemeIntegralDt** is the new default theme for [Grav CMS](http://github.com/getgrav/grav).
+**Integral DT** is the new default theme for [Grav CMS](http://github.com/getgrav/grav).
 This theme is built with the [Spectre.css](https://picturepan2.github.io/spectre/) framework and provides a powerful base for developing your own themes.
 ThemeIntegralDt uses functionality that is only available in Grav 1.4+, as such you cannot run ThemeIntegralDt on earlier versions of Grav.

 ## Features